Our Lady of Fátima: Miracle of the Sun

 After some newspapers reported that the Virgin Mary had promised a miracle for the last of her apparitions on 13 October, a huge crowd, possibly between 30,000 and 100,000, including reporters and photographers, gathered at Cova da Iria.
 What happened then became known as the "Miracle of the Sun".

 Various claims have been made as to what actually happened during the event.
 The three children who originally claimed to have seen Our Lady of Fátima reported seeing a panorama of visions during the event, including those of Jesus, Our Lady of Sorrows, Our Lady of Mount Carmel, and of Saint Joseph blessing the people.
 Father John De Marchi, an Italian Catholic priest and researcher wrote several books on the subject, which included descriptions by witnesses who believed they had seen a miracle created by Mary, Mother of God.
 According to accounts, after a period of rain, the dark clouds broke and the Sun appeared as an opaque, spinning disc in the sky.
 It was said to be significantly duller than normal, and to cast multicolored lights across the landscape, the people, and the surrounding clouds.
 The Sun was then reported to have careened towards the Earth before zig-zagging back to its normal position.
 Witnesses reported that their previously wet clothes became "suddenly and completely dry, as well as the wet and muddy ground that had been previously soaked because of the rain that had been falling".

 Not all witnesses reported seeing the Sun "dance".
 Some people only saw the radiant colors, and others, including some believers, saw nothing at all.
-The only known picture of the Sun taken during the event does not show anything unusual.
 No unusual phenomenon of the Sun was observed by scientists at the time.
 Skeptics have offered alternative explanations that include psychological suggestibility of the witnesses, temporary retinal distortion caused by staring at the intense light of the Sun, and optical effects caused by natural meteorological phenomena.